Lateral flow tests

 Positive test results

-If you receive a positive test result you must self-isolate immediately for 10 days.
+If you receive a positive test result you must self-isolate immediately and book a PCR test here

 NHS Test and Trace will be in touch with you to identify your close contacts.